Federal government announces $75.9 million to tackle air passenger complaints backlog | CBC News

 Since this past holiday season's travel chaos, the CTA — the agency tasked with enforcing rules requiring airlines to compensate passengers when a flight is delayed or cancelled for reasons within the airline's control — has received more than 10,000 additional complaints.

-"Travellers have rights, and these rights must be respected by airlines," said Transport Minister Omar Alghabra in a statement Tuesday.
+"Travellers have rights, and these rights must be respected by airlines," Transport Minister Omar Alghabra said in a statement on Tuesday.

 "Today's announcement helps give the agency more resources to deal with complaints and ensure the rules are respected," he said.